wpilibsuite/frc-docs/source/docs/software/commandbased/profilepid-subsystems-commands.rst

 .. note:: In C++, the ``ProfiledPIDCommand`` class is templated on the unit type used for distance measurements, which may be angular or linear.
 The passed-in values *must* have units consistent with the distance units, or a compile-time error will be thrown.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

 The ``ProfiledPIDCommand`` class (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/wpilibj2/command/ProfiledPIDCommand.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classfrc2_1_1_profiled_p_i_d_command.html>`__) allows users to easily create commands with a built-in ProfiledPIDController.
 As with ``ProfiledPIDSubsystem``, users can create a ``ProfiledPIDCommmand`` by subclassing the ``ProfiledPIDCommand`` class.
-However, as with many of the other command classes in the command-based library, users may want to save code by defining it :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
+However, as with many of the other command classes in the command-based library, users may want to save code by defining it :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.

 Creating a PIDCommand
 ^^^^^^^^^^^^^^^^^^^^^

-A ``ProfiledPIDCommand`` can be created two ways - by subclassing the ``ProfiledPIDCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
+A ``ProfiledPIDCommand`` can be created two ways - by subclassing the ``ProfiledPIDCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.
 Both methods ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.

 In either case, a ``ProfiledPIDCommand`` is created by passing the necessary parameters to its constructor (if defining a subclass, this can be done with a `super()` call):